COVID-19 pandemic in Australia: 2021

 On 25 January 2021, Health Minister Greg Hunt suspended Australia's travel bubble with New Zealand for a period of 72 hours after New Zealand authorities confirmed a community transmission case in the country's Northland Region.
 On 28 January the suspension of the travel bubble was extended for 3 more days.

 On 5 February 2021, National Cabinet decided to increase the number of international passenger arrivals to Australia as from mid-February.
-New South Wales will return to a weekly cap of 3,010 people and Queensland to 1,000.
-South Australia has increased by 40 people a week to 530, and Victoria by almost 200 to 1,310.
-Western Australia will remain at a reduced arrival cap.
-The total national weekly cap of 4,100 will increase to approximately 6,300.
+New South Wales returned to a weekly cap of 3,010 people and Queensland to 1,000.
+South Australia increased by 40 people a week to 530, and Victoria by almost 200 to 1,310.
+Western Australia remained at a reduced arrival cap.
+The total national weekly cap of 4,100 increased to approximately 6,300.

 On 11 February 2021, the airline Cathay Pacific decided that, excepting Sydney, from 20 February it would cease all flights to Australia until the end of the month.
 This was in response to the Hong Kong government's new COVID rules requiring Hong Kong based aircrew to quarantine for 14 days on return to HK.

 On 24 February, Queensland, New South Wales and Victoria suspended their travel bubble arrangements with New Zealand in response to a recent community outbreak in South Auckland.
 As a result, New Zealanders traveling to these states would have to enter quarantine.

 On 2 March 2021, the general closure of Australia's international borders to travel was extended another three months to 17 June 2021.
-Australia's borders have now already been closed for 12 months.
+Australia's borders had now already been closed for 12 months.
 The border could reopen earlier if the closure was "no longer needed".
 Despite the border closure, between 25 March and 31 December 2020 over 105,000 exemptions were approved for people to leave Australia.

 By April 2021, there were still about 40,000 Australians stranded overseas by the high cost of plane tickets and the cap on the number of people in the quarantine system, which was criticised for special treatment of sportspeople and celebrities.
 Australia was chastised by the United Nations Human Rights Committee, which requested a prompt return for the country's citizens; the government has given out A$29 million to about 3,900 stranded people as a last resort, and operated 28 repatriation flights.

 On 23 April, Prime Minister Morrison announced that travellers to Australia from "high risk" countries, in particular India, were to be reduced by 30 per cent.
 This decision was based on an increase in positive results for COVID-19 among travellers from India at the Howard Springs, Northern Territory quarantine facility.
 Travel to such countries was also to be limited.